symbol-os/symbol-os-promo/README.md

 Symbolverse represents guardrails, filter, or validator.
 It is able to say “this is nonsense” before we dive into execution of a plan.
 Symbolversse rejects structurally impossible plans, requests casts where assumptions are needed, and never lies about certainty.
 It doesn't promise sentience, truth, or intelligence.
 It promises **structure**.

-Many intellectual tasks could be performed using Symbolverse tools to formalize and simplify **argumented rasoning**.

-Formalizations may involve **fact analysis and synthesis**, **task planning and optimization**, or **theory verifying and proving**.

-The main intention is to serve as a **truth validation medium** assisting in deducing the right facts for making the right decisions.

 ```
 // WORK IN PROGRESS //
 ```